IBM/example-bank/mesh-pattern.md

 ## Step 1: Installing the OSSM Operator

 Follow the instructions to install the necessary operators, in this order.
-(Note OSSM=OpenShift ServiceMesh).
+(Note: `OSSM` stands for "OpenShift ServiceMesh").

 1. ElasticSearch Operator
 2. Jaeger Operator